lyfar/magic-lyfar/README.md

 ## **License**

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).# Updated for GitHub Pages deployment